tsraveling/pyadventure/protocol.md

 ## 2. Install PyPEG2

-Note: PyPeg2 is a *Python 3* library.
+Note: PyPeg2 is a Python 2.7+ library.
+This repo contains examples using Python 2.7.

 ```
 pip install pypeg2